(Watch in HD full screen for the best effect).

-For anyone interested in WATCHING a video with me speaking about the science behind the healing effects of color and light, here's a link to my recent Podcast Interview on Dave Asprey's Bulletproof Executive Video Show (the guy who invented Bulletproof coffee, if you've ever heard of that):
+For anyone interested in WATCHING a video where I'm speaking about the science behind the healing effects of color and light, here's a link to my recent Podcast Interview on Dave Asprey's Bulletproof Executive Video Show (the guy who invented Bulletproof coffee, if you've ever heard of that):

 Leanne Venier, Supersenses, Biophotonics, Light Spectrum - Dave Asprey's Bulletproof Podcast